Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Conclusion

 \section{Conclusion}

 In unsupervised VOS, the combined use of appearance and motion streams has been an effective and powerful tool.
 However, as existing two-stream methods fuse appearance and motion cues in early stage, they are very dependent on motion cues.
 This makes them susceptible to low-quality optical flow maps, degrading their usability and reliability.
 To relieve this concern, we propose a motion-as-option network that is not highly dependent on motion cues and can also operate only with appearance cues.
-Additionally, to fully leverage its property, a collaborative network learning strategy is proposed to obtain training data diversity and network generalization.
+Additionally, to fully leverage this property, a collaborative network learning strategy is proposed.
 On all the public benchmark datasets, our approach affords a new state-of-the-art performance with real-time inference speed.
-We believe that our simple, fast, and strong method can serve as a solid baseline for future VOS research.
+We believe that our simple, fast, and strong approach can serve as a solid baseline for future VOS research.

+\textbf{Acknowledgement.} This work was supported by the Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 2021-0-00172, The development~of human Re-identification and masked face recognition based on CCTV camera) and the KIST Institutional Program (Project No.2E31051-21-203).

 { }